CS171/Homework_instructions/week-04/hw/week-04_hw.md

 ```
 /submission_week-04_FirstnameLastname
-	lab_partner.txt
     dear_data/      ...folder for your data that you collected for dear_data
     implementation/ ...folder for your code
-        lab/
-                index.html
-                css/ 		...folder with all CSS files
-                js/ 		...folder with all JavaScript files\
-                ..
     	hw/
          	index.html
             css/ 		...folder with all CSS files
             js/ 		...folder with all JavaScript files\
             ..

 ```

 2. Make sure to keep the overall size of your submission under 5MB!
 Sketches don't have to be in the highest resolution, but should still be readable.

 3. Upload a single .zip file.

-4. Also submit the completed lab on Canvas.

 **Congratulations for finishing the Homework!
 See you in class!**